theupdateframework/taps/tap7.md

   # and the repository mirrors defined above.
   updater = tuf.client.updater.Updater('repository', repository_mirrors)

-  # The local destination directory to save the target files.
+  # The local destination directory to save the target files, which
+  # we get from the command line argument supplied to this wrapper script.
   destination_directory = targets_directory

   # Refresh the repository's top-level roles, store the target information for